Are you one of the millions of people suffering work stress symptoms? Is stress having an impact on your daily life both in the office and at home?

 If you believe you have a compensation claim against your employer as a consequence of negligence, you should discuss your case with a claims management company.
 They will advise you of the evidence required, your chances of a successful prosecution and the next steps to take.

-Stress in the workplace is a real problem which can impact both mental and physical health.
+Stress in the workplace is a real problem that can impact both mental and physical health.
 It is in the best interests of employers to appreciate and tackle the problem because it will impact productivity and overall profitability.

 Employers also have a legal obligation to protect the health and well-being of their employees, and there may be consequences if undue stress is placed on the workforce.